Sharing the Results of Misconduct Allegations

 Employee & Family Assistance Services

-Employee and Family Assistance Services provides you with immediate and confidential help for a work, health or life concern.
-Services are available 24 hours a day, 7 days a week through a contract with Morneau Shepell.
-Call 1-800-655-5004 (toll-free) or visit WorkHealthLife.
+Employee and Family Assistance Services (EFAS) are available to employers and their family members for confidential support for a work, health or life concern.
+Services are available 24 hours a day, 7 days a week through the EFAS provider.
+For access, call 1-800-655-5004 (toll-free) or visit WorkHealthLife.